 4.6.1 J Key, who represents GCW on the GEO Cold Regions Initiative, provided a summary of GEOCRI activities, relevant to GCW.
 WMO decided to endorse the ten key WMO-GEO collaboration principles , defined jointly, at Executive Council, EC-68, in 2016.
 One of these is the collaboration on Cryosphere activities as exemplified by GEO Cold Region Activities and the WMO Polar and High Mountain Regions activities, including the Global Cryosphere Watch, the Year of Polar Predictions, etc. The activities of the GEOCRI Implementation Plan, relevant to GCW are summarized in Annex 8.

 4.6.2 J Key informed that the work plan of GEOCRI is concentrated around six tasks, and he represents GCW on all six.
 These are Infrastructure, Monitoring Network and Data, Integrating in-situ and Remote Sensing Observations, User Engagement and Communication, Capacity Building and Knowledge Transfer, and Management and Monitoring.
-Teleconferences for all six tasks were organized in the last 2 months.
+Teleconferences for all six tasks were held in the last two months.

 4.6.3 S Barrell recommended that, as a foundation member of GEO, WMO should use every possible opportunity to demonstrate the effective contribution of WMO programs with data, information and results.
 WMO, as a member of the executive committee, must be much more specific about its contribution. [action]

-4.6.4 H Landuit expressed concerns about the absence of permafrost in the GEOCRI plan.
+4.6.4 H Lantuit expressed concerns about the absence of permafrost in the GEOCRI plan.
 He recommended that within the context of a targeted communication plan, GCW should organize a joint session with GEOCRI, for better understanding of the opportunities. [action]

 5. GCW INTERACTIONS AND LINKAGES